sebooo-o/Hen-10/plan.md

 <!-- Describe the music venue in detail -->

-**Type of Venue (e.g. concert hall, club, outdoor amphitheatre):**
+**Type of Venue (e.g. concert hall, club, outdoor amphitheatre):** klub - bar
 **Capacity:**
+2 main rooms
+- venue - 200 people standing
+- bar room - 10 tables each for 6 people, bar with 10 seats
 **Target Audience:**

-**Unique Selling Proposition:**
+young people primarily or any age group that listens to rock music, bands that rent the venue for their performances **Unique Selling Proposition:**

 **Description:**